 Waypoint is a big restaurant that always feels like a party.
 That could have something to do with the fact that it offers at least four different absinthe cocktails every night and the music is always blasting.
 But it’s really because of their exciting seafood dishes that put classic Boston seafood restaurants (whose menus are inspired from the goopy chowder that was served at the Kennebunkport Yacht Club’s 1989 awards dinner) to shame.
-Don’t miss the uni bucatini, octopus meatballs, and the giant lamb shoulder that’s so good it’ll make you consider moving up to New Hampshire to become a shepherd.
+Don’t miss the uni bucatini, octopus meatballs, and the wood grilled striped bass.

 In the same way that wearing glasses doesn’t actually make you ugly, being an uncreatively named sushi spot in a strip mall doesn’t mean you can’t be a great place to eat.
-Come to this casual spot in Harvard Square for either the omakase (~$100) or the more moderately priced but still great a la carte menu of rolls and nigiri and congratulate yourself of knowing what inner beauty really is.
+Cafe Sushi is only available for delivery and takeout where they offer a la carte menu of rolls and nigiri and weekly specials.

 At Alden & Harlow, it should be a rule that no two people at the same table can order the same drink.
 The cocktails are so good and interesting at this big, fun spot that you should share them the same way you do with the small plates.
 Having said that, the small plates are pretty good too.
-The menu is broad, with things like lamb belly with dates, and Wellfleet clams served with a rich mix of smoked pig’s tail, chili, and parsley, so come here with a group of friends and try as much as you can, and keep this in mind for your next birthday dinner, or any dinner you just want to be really fun.
+The menu is broad, with things like steak tartare, and smoked clams served with zucchini, pecorino, and pesto, so come here with a group of friends and try as much as you can, and keep this in mind for your next birthday dinner, or any dinner you just want to be really fun.

-The menu constantly changes at Mr. Bartley’s - not because it’s a seasonal place that tells you the name of the farmer that picked your kale, but because the burgers at this greasy spoon place are given jokey topical names that mock right wing political figures.
-So if you’re looking for a throwback to the dirty, quirky Harvard Square of the ’70s - or if you only eat burgers named after Brexit supporters - this is your place.
-Our current favorite is the Government Shutdown, which comes with jalapeno and hot sauce.
+The menu constantly changes at Mr. Bartley’s - not because it’s a seasonal place that tells you the name of the farmer that picked your kale, but because the burgers at this greasy spoon place are given jokey topical names.
+So if you’re looking for a throwback to the dirty, quirky Harvard Square of the ’70s - or if you only eat burgers named after Celtics' players - this is your place.

 If you’ve been to the tiny Santouka outpost in Back Bay, you know that the ramen’s worth waiting out on the sidewalk and then stuffing yourself into a communal table next to a stranger to eat.
 If you’ve been to the one in Harvard Square you know that, oh hey, you don’t have to do that here.
 This place still gets plenty busy, but the space is big and futuristic in a kinda-feels-like-a-cafeteria-on-a-spaceship way.
 All of their ramen bowls fall on the light side without sacrificing real flavor, and while you can’t go wrong with their house shio ramen, the spicy miso might be the best.